 A: Yes, all full-time students may use the Student Health Services.
-However, if you decline the Colleges Health Insurance Plan, MD visits or any other charges such as in-house labs or certain dispensed medicines will be charged to your student account and a coded receipt will be given to you to submit to your insurance for reimbursement.
+However, if you decline the Colleges Health Insurance Plan, MD visits or any other charges such as in-house labs or certain dispensed medicines will be charged to your student account and a coded receipt will be available through the Student Health Service's Web Portal to submit to your insurance for reimbursement.
 It is advisable to fax a copy of your insurance/pharmacy card to Student Health whether or not you take the offered college plan.
 (860-439-5430 fax).

-A: You complete the "online waiver" or contact Gallagher Koster at 877-373-2405.
+A: You must complete the online waiver.
 Insurance consultants contracted by the College will determine if your coverage is comparable to the College's health insurance, thereby making you eligible for the waiver.

 A: No, it will not.
 You must complete the online waiver each year of enrollment at Connecticut College.

-A: If your family's coverage changes due to employment or other domestic reasons, we can enroll you at a later date.
+A: If your family's coverage changes due to employment or another qualifying event, we can enroll you at a later date.